Ayushburman/UpcomingTech-.md/Ai-Infrastructure.md

 Yes.
-I can absolutely help you design an India-built AI assistant inspired by the capabilities
+I can absolutely help you design an India-built AI assistant inspired by the

 1. Foundation model